anandaroop/Leaflet.help/README.md

 ### Include the assets

-Import Leaflet.help's javascript and css files into your html, somewhere after the Leaflet code itself.
+Import Leaflet.help's Javascript and CSS files into your html, somewhere after the Leaflet code itself.

 ```html
 <!-- Leaflet -->